jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/index.rst

 what is next?
 *************************************************************************************

-:ref:`Would you like to test Nullary and Unary Operations?<truth table: Nullary and Unary Operations>`
+:ref:`Continue in Nullary and Unary Operations?<truth table: Nullary and Unary Operations>`